Bitune: Leveraging Bidirectional Attention to Improve Decoder-Only LLMs: Introduction

 \section{Introduction}

-Large Language models (LLMs) are being used in many practical scenarios where humans interact with them through questions and answers.
-In applications such as general purpose assistants \citep{openai2024gpt4}, medical diagnosticians \citep{thirunavukarasu2023large}, game-conversation generation \citep{cox2023conversational} or coding-assistants \citep{roziere2023code}, the ability for an LLM to precisely follow an instruction and answer a question are of primary concern.
+Large Language Models (LLMs) are being deployed in numerous practical applications where humans engage with them through various forms of natural language interaction.
+In use cases such as general purpose assistants \citep{openai2024gpt4}, medical diagnosticians \citep{thirunavukarasu2023large}, game-conversation generation \citep{cox2023conversational} or coding-assistants \citep{roziere2023code}, the ability for an LLM to precisely interpret and respond to user inputs is of primary concern.

 Correspondingly, Instruction-Tuning (IT) ~\citep{flant5, instructgpt} is the prevailing paradigm for finetuning LLMs after their self-supervised pretraining phase to improve them for such tasks.
 Here, the model is trained on a dataset comprised of pairs of instructions and corresponding responses.
-Given the instruction-with-response structure of IT data, the generation of an LLM response can be divided into two phases: first, converting the instruction into Key and Value (KV) embeddings, stored in a KV-cache, which we refer to as instruction features; second, using these features to autoregressively generate an answer.
+Given the instruction-with-response structure of IT data, the generation of an LLM response can be divided into two phases: first, converting the instruction into \textit{key} and \textit{value} embeddings, which we refer to as instruction features; second, using these features to autoregressively generate an answer.
 Due to this task's inherently conditional nature, the instruction features' effectiveness is crucial for obtaining high-quality model outputs.

 In the past, bidirectional attention~\citep{schuster1997bidir} has been a key technique for obtaining stronger features for words or tokens.
 This is because the meaning of a word depends greatly on its context.
 In particular, for some words in a sentence, the information that comes later might be far more informative for generating a meaningful representation and resolving ambiguities.
-But with only uni-directional causal attention, where the representation of each word is restricted to depend solely on the words that came before, this cannot be achieved.
-This is the reason why many previous transformers such as encoder-only BERT~\citep{devlin-etal-2019-bert} and encoder-decoder T5~\citep{t5} employed bidirectional attention to improve the encoding of the input and why tasks like text retrieval~\citep{RAG,li2023angle} and even the latest text-to-image generative models~\citep{sora,esser2024scaling} still rely on this.
+With only uni-directional causal attention, where the representation of each word is restricted to depend solely on the words that came before, this cannot be achieved.
+This is the reason why many previous transformers such as encoder-only BERT~\citep{devlin-etal-2019-bert} and encoder-decoder T5~\citep{t5} employed bidirectional attention to improve the encoding of the input and why tasks like text retrieval~\citep{RAG,li2023angle} still rely on this.

 However, in the context of LLMs, architectures utilizing bidirectional attention have fallen out of favor, as decoder-only models such as GPT~\citep{openai2024gpt4} and Llama~\citep{llama3} have focused on and vastly improved the generative performance of language models.
 These architectures are trained by large volumes of data with next-token prediction, eschewing any look-ahead mechanism for the sake of better autoregressive modeling.
 As there is simply more unlabeled data available for pretraining, training a decoder-only architecture on unlabeled data, and then finetuning it for tasks with instruction-tuning, is the best modus operandi of today~\citep{wang2022whatbest}.
 However, with this switch to decoder-only architectures, we lost bidirectional attention in the process.
 As we know this can improve feature representations for instructions, we set out to re-introduce bidirectional attention, such that it can be integrated into pretrained decoder-only LLMs.